freerange/pair-programming-presentation/presentation.md

   * Progressively introduce points on slide
   * Talk about one point per slide

-* Consistently format the notes throughout the presentation (e.g. use bullets)
+* Consistently format the notes throughout the presentation (e.g. use bullets

+* Add initials next to notes to indicate who's going to say what
+  * Maybe use square brackets to indicate things we're not going to say

 * Summarise some of the lengthy notes/quotes we currently have

-* The practices supported by pairing are probably more relevant/useful.
+* The practices supported by pairing are probably more relevant/useful - it might be better to have these first or even delete the other ones.